menu

 Demographics

-The citizens of Carney - Tryon are slightly less educated than the national average of 21.84% for the average city or town: 13.67% of adults in Carney - Tryon have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Carney - Tryon rank slightly lower than the national average.
+13.67% of adults 25 and older in Carney - Tryon have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Carney - Tryon in 2022 was $30,180, which is upper middle income relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $120,720 for a family of four.
 However, Carney - Tryon contains both very wealthy and poor people as well.